 Methods

-The general issue of utilizing grid computing or cloud computing infrastructure is to select appropriate method to integrate domain specific computation into the grid or cloud infrastructure of a concrete provider.
+The general issue of utilizing grid or cloud computing infrastructures is the selection of the appropriate method that is used to integrate domain-specific computations into the grid or cloud infrastructure of a concrete provider.

-A lot of tools are already available within current grid infrastructure including open-source or licensed software for computation.
-A list of available application is usually given by the local scientific provider or application database are available in broader environment e.g. in EGI.eu application database.
-Additionally, workflow systems and scientific gateways mentioned in section 2.3.8 tries to hide the complexity of grid-computing or cloud-computing infrastructure and may be used to integrate specific domain too.
-The programming model of parallel computing and/or distributed computing (in section 2.2.1 and 2.3.1) needs to be followed when designing new application utilizing benefits of grid-computing and/or cloud computing.The general approach to port application to grid infrastructure is to automatize what can be automatized, i.e. make scripts, configure system, prepare some user interface, integrate with existing applications, utilize protocol compatibility etc. An effort to obtain first results is high, however if the prepared templates, script or application is reused for further computational request an effort is much lower.
+Various tools are already available within current grid infrastructures, including open-source or licensed software for computation.
+The local scientific provider usually gives a list of the available applications.
+Alternatively, application databases are available in a broader environment, e.g., in the EGI.eu application database.
+Additionally, the workflow systems and scientific gateways that are mentioned in section 2.3.8 try to hide the complexity of grid computing or cloud computing infrastructures and may also be used to integrate specific domains.
+In designing a new application, the programming model of parallel computing and/or distributed computing (in section 2.2.1 and 2.3.1) needs to be followed, utilizing the benefits of grid computing and/or cloud computing.The general approach to port applications to a grid infrastructure is to automatize what can be automatized, i.e., make scripts, configure system, prepare some user interface, integrate with existing applications, utilize protocol compatibility, etc. Efforts to obtain the first results are high, however, if the prepared template, script or application is reused for further computational requests, then the effort is much lower.

 3.1 Sharing Medical Information

-Use cases related to digital medical images involves the image acquisition, preprocessing, storing and searching.
-Clinicians use patient image mainly for visualization and diagnostic purposes.
-Computer assisted methods facilitate the diagnostic process and involves image enhancement (to reduce image noise and increases the contrast), image segmentation (to separate different types of structures from background and from each other), quantification methods (to determines the structure shape, size, volume), registration methods (to process and join multiple different images into one).
-Comprehensive concepts and digital techniques in medical imaging are presented e.g. in book edited by I. N. Bankman [104].
+Use cases that relate to digital medical images involve image acquisition, preprocessing, storing and searching.
+Clinicians mainly use patient images for visualization and diagnostic purposes.
+Computer assisted methods facilitate the diagnostic process and involve image enhancement (to reduce the image noise and increase the contrast), image segmentation (to separate different types of structures from the background and from each other), quantification methods (to determine the structure shape, size and volume) and registration methods (to process and join multiple different images into one).
+Comprehensive concepts and digital techniques in medical imaging are presented in published works, edited by I. N. Bankman [104].

-Acquisition of the medical image is covered with different modalities (different types of equipment and sensors) by radiologists or other specialists.
-DICOM format and protocol becomes actually an industrial standard to exchange medical images electronically and Picture Archiving Communication Systems (PACS) holding the acquired DICOM images with metadata and description noted by experts are currently part of information systems in hospitals.
-See the typical workflow of medical image in hospital in fig. 3.1.
+The acquisition of a medical image is covered with different modalities (different types of equipment and sensors) by radiologists or other specialists.
+The DICOM format and protocol has become an industrial standard in exchanging medical images electronically and in Picture Archiving Communication Systems (PACS).
+Holding the acquired DICOM images with the metadata and description, which are noted by experts, is currently part of the information systems in hospitals.
+Figure 3.1. shows the typical workflow of a medical image in a hospital3.1.